GSA/open-gsa-redesign/_apidocs/sam-entity-extracts-api.md

 | HTTP Response Code | Description |
 | ---- | ----------- |
 | 200 | Successful.
 Data will be returned in JSON format. |
 | 400 | Application Level Error Messages: <br>* User does not have permission to download the file. <br />* Missing required parameters, fileName OR fileType<br />* The requested extract file not found<br />* Invalid date format<br />* This http method is not allowed to download sensitive extracts.
 Only POST is supported for sensitive extracts.<br />* This http method is not allowed to download non-sensitive extracts.
 Only GET is supported for non-sensitive extracts.<br />* No api_key was supplied in request body.
 Please submit with a valid API key.<br />* No system account credentials are provided.
 Please provide credentials via basic authentication.<br>* The parameter fileName cannot be used with any other parameters.<br>* The File does not exist with the provided parameters<br>* The requested extract file needs FOUO roles to download<br>* IP Addresses associated with this System Account are different from that sending the request.
-Please submit your requests from a valid system.
+Please submit your requests from a valid system.<br>* Insufficient privileges to perform the operation - System account must have Type of Connection as Restful.
 | 406 | Invalid Accept Header. |
 | 415 | Invalid Content-Type Header. |